Editor-in-Chief

 Ural Federal University, Russia

-Oksana Golovashina is Doctor of Philosophy and Leading Research Fellow at of the Ural Institute of Humanities at Ural Federal University.
+Oksana Golovashina is Doctor of Philosophy and Leading Research Fellow at the Ural Institute of Humanities, Ural Federal University.
 Her main research interests are social theory, social epistemology, cultural memory.

 Andrey Menshikov